 So what exactly is good posturing?

-Standing is the hardest position to maintain a good posturing position in for a prolonged period simply because the entire body is unsupported and every joint and muscle has to work against gravity.
+Standing is the hardest position to maintain a good posturing position in for a prolonged period simply because the entire Healthy Body is unsupported and every joint and muscle has to work against gravity.
 Be mindful of the following points when trying to maintain good standing posture at any time but particularly if you need to stand for a prolonged period:

-Sitting can be an easier position to maintain for a long period of time, but sitting can also cause a lot of stress to your body.
+Sitting can be an easier position to maintain for a long period of time, but sitting can also cause a lot of stress to your Healthy Body.
 Be mindful of the following points when trying to maintain good sitting posture at any time but particularly if you need to sit for a prolonged period:

 If you are an office worker or are required to sit for prolonged periods for your job then it is worthy to discuss your specific desk and sitting ergonomics with your physiotherapist.
 Whenever possible it is most beneficial to get advice while sitting at your actual workstation.
 Specific advice from your physiotherapist when purchasing a new office or work chair should also be sought.

 Maintaining a good position in standing and sitting is something we should all strive to do whenever possible in order to decrease the overall stress on our bodies.
-Although it is impossible to maintain these perfect positions all of the time, remember that ‘it all counts’ when dealing with stress on the body, so try to put yourself in a good posture as often as possible.
-Apart from all the facts about good posture being better for your body, another truth is that proper posturing just simply makes you look better, look healthier and look (and hopefully feel) happier so….. stop slouching!
+Although it is impossible to maintain these perfect positions all of the time, remember that ‘it all counts’ when dealing with stress on the Healthy Body, so try to put yourself in a good posture as often as possible.
+Apart from all the facts about good posture being better for your Healthy Body, another truth is that proper posturing just simply makes you look better, look healthier and look (and hopefully feel) happier so….. stop slouching!